Chicago Schools with Communications Programs

 Bachelor of Arts in Organizational Communication

-Bachelor of Arts in Relational Communication
+Bachelor of Arts in Communication and Technology

-Combined Bachelor and Master of Arts
+Combined Bachelor of Arts and Master of Arts

 Master of Arts in Digital Communication and Media Arts

 The Master of Arts in Digital Communication and Media Arts at DePaul teaches students to use contemporary technology for professional communications.
-Students can choose from a digital communication track or pursue a media arts track through the College of Computing and Digital Media.
+Students can choose from a digital communication track or pursue a media art track through the College of Computing and Digital Media.
 Students begin with core coursework in their concentration area and take communication electives.
 To complete the program, students must complete a technical competency course, pass a comprehensive exam and complete a final thesis or project.

 Master of Arts in Health Communication

-Master of Arts in Organizational and Multicultural Communication
+Master of Arts in Communication and Media

 Northwestern University offers a wide array of communications programs through its Communication Sciences and Disorders and Communication Studies Departments.
 Opportunities range from minors to PhD programs.